Battle of Dijon (1870): Third Battle of Dijon

 In the meantime, the situation was coming to a head.
-The army of Paris failed in its efforts, while the retreat of Bourbaki towards Besançon was interrupted by the Germans of General Edwin von Manteuffel and pushed towards the Swiss border, mainly at Verrières-de-Joux on January 31.
+The army of Paris failed in its efforts, while the retreat of Bourbaki towards Besançon was interrupted by the Germans of General Edwin von Manteuffel and pushed towards the Swiss border, mainly at Verrières-de-Joux on 31 January.
 The 84,000 men still in arms out of the 150,000 parties were disarmed and interned in the Confederation by the Verrières Convention.

 Following the retreat of Bourbaki's main army, Garibaldi reduced his action to the defense of Dijon and the "gates of Burgundy", preventing the enemy from advancing south.
-On January 21, 22 and 23, Dijon was attacked by 4,000 Prussians.
-Garibaldi emerged victorious and, on January 23, captured a flag from the 61st Pomeranian Regiment.
+On 21, 22 and 23 January, Dijon was attacked by 4,000 Prussians.
+Garibaldi emerged victorious and, on 23 January, captured a flag from the 61st Pomeranian Regiment.
 Polish General Józef Hauke-Bosak, who commanded the First Brigade, was killed during this battle.

 Aftermath

-The provisional government began negotiations for the armistice, which was signed on January 29.
+The provisional government began negotiations for the armistice, which was signed on 29 January.
 The armistice excluded the department of Dijon, as the Prussians wanting to humiliate Garibaldi and the corps of volunteers.
-Dijon remained occupied by the German army from January 18 until 28 October 1871.
+Dijon remained occupied by the German army from 18 January until 28 October 1871.

 On 8 March 1871, in front of a particularly stormy National Assembly which was hostile to Garibaldi, Victor Hugo thus celebrated Garibaldi's venture into Dijon:

 Of all these European powers, none rose to defend this France which, so many times, had taken the cause of Europe in hand ... not a king, not a state, no one!
 Only one man except.
 Where the powers, as they say, didn't interfere, well a man stepped in, and that man is a power.
 This man, gentlemen, what did he have?
 His sword. [...]
 His sword, and this sword had already delivered one people ...
 And this sword could save another.
 He thought so; he came, he fought.
 Interruptions will not prevent me from completing my thought.
 He fought ...
 I don't want to hurt anyone in this Assembly, but I will say that he is the only one, of the generals who fought for France, the only one who was not defeated. [...]
 I ask to finish. [...]
 I will satisfy you, Gentlemen, and go further than you.
 Three weeks ago you refused to hear Garibaldi.
 Today you refuse to hear me.
 It's enough for me.
 I hand in my resignation[.]